 • A photographer who loves shooting fashion-oriented images BUT really wants to use photography to create a community in which people use creativity as a tool for becoming their best selves;

 • A small business owner who wants to grow his business, and increase his income BUT fears that doing so will also increase his ecological footprint and impair his children’s future;

 • A writer who wants to “follow her passion” and write BUT also wants to make consistently good money, have nice things and travel regularly.

 By seeing multiple desires as being in conflict with each other—either/or—clients make creating them a problem, which, unconsciously sets up structural conflict that leads to oscillation.

 Oscillating saps their energy.
 It leads to anxiety and depression.
 It can burn them out.
 It can even lead to despair, hopelessness and worse.

 However, when clients shift from a “Yeah, but…” structure to a “Yes, and…” structure such as the Life Design Framework, they find it much easier to create results they’d previously failed at.

 Is Balance The Answer?

-Here’s an example from a client who sought both material success and a simple, environmentally responsible lifestyle:
+For example, I worked with a client who desired both material success and a simple, environmentally responsible lifestyle.
+Two potentially conflicting desires.

 Integrate Desires To Create Lasting Results